Författare

 Naomi S. Baron

-Naomi S. Baron är en uppskattad författare inom Samhälle och politik och Skönlitteratur med totalt 4 böcker tillgängliga på Bokkollen, utgivna hos OUP USA, Stanford University Press.
+Naomi S. Baron är en uppskattad författare inom Samhälle och politik och Psykologi och pedagogik med totalt 4 böcker tillgängliga på Bokkollen, utgivna hos Stanford University Press, OUP USA.

-Bland verken finns Words Onscreen, som toppar listan över Naomi S. Barons populäraste böcker.
-Verken spänner över skönlitteratur och tilltalar läsare som uppskattar genren.
+Bland verken finns Who Wrote This?, som toppar listan över Naomi S. Barons populäraste böcker.
+Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Letar du efter något nytt att läsa?
-Prova Who Wrote This? – ett annat uppskattat verk av Naomi S. Baron.
+Prova Words Onscreen – ett annat uppskattat verk av Naomi S. Baron.

 På Bokkollen gör vi det enkelt att navigera i Naomi S. Barons författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.